This is the "Home" page of the "Frequently Asked Questions" guide.

 How do I access databases from home?

-To search databases click on the Article Collections & Databases link in the Find Articles, Books… column.
-Select your subject area and find the database you want to search.
-A User Authentication window will appear.
-Enter your Library ID and PIN number.
+To search individual databases click on the Databases A-Z link in the Find column on the Libraries Home Page.
+Select your database.
+A User Authentication window will appear, log in with your UMnet ID.

 How do I access e-journals from home?